draftomatic/starbound-ansible/README.md

     ansible-playbook roles/starbound-ansible/main.yml -e "hosts=server1 steam_user=steamuser steam_password=abc123 config_file=files/starbound_server.config"

 `config_file` is optional and will copy a server configuration file.
 An example configuration file is in `files/starbound_server.config`.
-You should edit this file (such as changing the default admin password) before running.
+You should edit this file (e.g., change the default admin password) before running.
+Starbound writes this file out when it runs, possibly with changes.
+It's not recommended to use this option for every run unless you know what you're doing.

 NOTE: The first time you log in with steamcmd (which this role does) from a new IP address, you will be sent an email with a verification code.
 This will cause this role to fail as it cannot enter the code.
-Log in to the server and run `/opt/steamcmd/steamcmd.sh +login myuser mypassword` to verify the machine, then re-run the role.
+Log in to the server and run `/opt/steamcmd/steamcmd.sh +login myuser mypassword` **as the starbound user** to verify the machine, then re-run the role.

 A [systemd](https://en.wikipedia.org/wiki/Systemd) service will be installed and enabled for the `starbound` user, which will start the starbound server on boot.